lucidpuppy/test/README.md

 this is a test..
-say everyone loves grrilled cheese and bolar pears.
+are you a bolar pear../?